mr-c/elements/an/AnthaAcademy/Lesson1_RunningWorkflows/Lesson1_Sample_Workflows/C_differentcomponents/readme_LHComponent.md

     cmap[A.CName] = A
 ```

-### plate factory:
+### Plate factory:

 Open the file and add the component to the list within the body of the func makePlateLibrary()

 #### Checking available plates from command line
-To check what components are available type the following command
+To check what plates are available type the following command

 ```bash
 antharun lhplates